Program in Nursing Science

 After years of experience as a pediatric ICU nurse, Dr. Alison Holman began her research career with a passion for preventing trauma-related health problems and a deep curiosity for understanding how the personal/social/environmental context of psychological trauma affected mental and physical health.
 For the past 25 years her research has focused on conducting rigorous research in real-world settings to identify early predictors of trauma-related health problems that can be targeted for secondary interventions to prevent the morbidity and mortality associated with trauma exposure.
-She has served as principal investigator or co-PI on several community-based studies of coping with a variety of traumatic life events (e.g., firestorms, terrorism) that were funded by the National Science Foundation and the Josiah Macy Jr. Foundation.
+She has served as principal investigator or co-PI on several community-based studies of coping with a variety of traumatic life events (e.g., firestorms, terrorism).
 She recently received a $2.7 million grant from the National Institute of Health to study the genetic and early stress-related biomarkers associated with recovery and rehabilitation outcomes in patients who have had a stroke.
 In July 2014, Holman became the interim director of the Program in Nursing Science.

 The philosophy of the Program in Nursing Science is aligned with the academic goals expressed by UCI and emanates from the mission and goals of both UCI and the University of California.